Meta-plasticity and memory in multi-level recurrent feed-forward networks: Introduction

-Network dynamics often display memory effects, where a preference for certain connections or paths emerges over time as a result of interactions amongst the agents or external effects: this is the case for example of echo chambers in social network~\cite{gaumont_reconstruction_2018, baumann_modeling_2020, cinelli_echo_2021}, preferred patterns mobility networks~\cite{rosvall_memory_2014, vilk_phase_2022} and, of course, memories in the brain~\cite{hopfield_neural_1982, hopfield_neurons_1984, van_essen_wu-minn_2013}.
+Network dynamics often display memory effects, where a preference for certain connections or paths emerges over time as a result of interactions amongst the agents or external effects: this is the case for example of communities and echo chambers in social networks~\cite{gaumont_reconstruction_2018, lorenz-spreen_tracking_2018, baumann_modeling_2020, cinelli_echo_2021}, preferred patterns mobility networks~\cite{rosvall_memory_2014, vilk_phase_2022} and, of course, memories in the brain~\cite{hopfield_neural_1982, hopfield_neurons_1984, van_essen_wu-minn_2013}.

 The brain provides a remarkable example of adaptive and memorising network, with multiple forms of memory across different time-scales~\cite{james_memory_1890, cowan_chapter_2008}.
-Neurons can be considered agents connected by synapses that exchange neuro-transmitter molecules to communicate.
+Neurons can be considered as agents connected by synapses that exchange neuro-transmitter molecules to communicate.
 The variation in strength of specific synapses, called \textit{plasticity}, leads to the formation of patterns of neurons that activate together, which are assumed to encode our memories~\cite{semon_mneme_1911, hebb_organization_1949, josselyn_finding_2015, josselyn_memory_2020}, as modelled by Hopfield~\cite{hopfield_neural_1982,hopfield_neurons_1984}.

-The first notable theoretical framework of plasticity was presented by~\textcite{hebb_organization_1949}: summarised with the famous sentence \guillemotleft neurons that fire together wire together\guillemotright.
+The first notable theoretical framework of plasticity was presented by~\textcite{hebb_organization_1949}: it can be summarised with the famous sentence \guillemotleft neurons that fire together wire together\guillemotright.
 Hebbian theory states that when two neurons repeatedly activate together their synapses become stronger, making it easier to happen again in the future.
 This very fundamental description of plastic synapses provides the basis for numerous more advanced memory models~ \cite{bienenstock_theory_1982, easton_stabilization_1984, gerstner_neuronal_1996, clopath_connectivity_2010}.
 In this context, the susceptibility of a synapse to the activity of the neurons it connects is called \textit{learning rate}: the higher the rate, the greater the strengthening of the synapse when a signal traverses it.

 Analogous concepts to plasticity exist for adaptive networks other than the brain, e.g. homophily bonding~\cite{mcpherson_birds_2001, treur_network-oriented_2020}, mutualistic/antagonistic interactions~\cite{hui_modelling_2018} and prey/predator dynamics~\cite{knebel_coexistence_2013} in social, economic or ecological networks respectively.
 These concepts provide the bases for emergent network properties and introduce non-Markovianity in the dynamics, effectively introducing a memory kernel for the process~\cite{baronchelli_nonequilibrium_2007, rosvall_memory_2014, matamalas_assessing_2016}.